jlyonsmith/shovel/README.md

 }
 ```

-The method `assert(assertNode)` receives an assert *node object* (see below) and must return `true` or `false`.  `true` is returned if the system state matches the assertion, `false` otherwise. `assert` should throw if it is going to return `false` and the `rectify` call could never succeed, e.g. the user needs to be root to rectify something or a situation exists which blocks rectifying the situation.
-Save anything to `this` that you calculate or need from the `assertNode` in the `assert` call so that it can be used by `rectify`.

-A node object is a Javascript object that was generated from JSON5 with a `type` and `value` fields, plus `line` and `column` fields showing where in the JSON5 file the object was created from.
-This allows outputting error messages that enable the Octopus user to find and fix errors in their script.
-See the [JSON5](https://www.npmjs.com/package/@johnls/json5) fork for more details.

-The method `rectify()` is called to modify the host state.
-The key thing is that when `rectify` finishes the next call to `assert` *must succeed*.
-If rectify cannot ensure this, then it should throw a new `ScriptError` or some other `Error` with enough information for the user to be able to fix the problem.
+The `constructor` should:

+1. Save desired `container` object references to `this`.
+2. Grab any global modules that are needed by the asserter if they are not passed in in the `container`.
+In this way mock modules can be injected for testing.
+3. Do any required setup for the asserter

+The goals for the `assert` method are:

+1. Validate the passed in `assertNode` in the `assertNode.value.with` node.
+Throw a `ScriptError` if the arguments are invalid passing the error message and the node causing the error.
+2. Call `this.expandStringNode()` on any `with` arguments that can be expanded.
+3. Cache any values that may be needed by `rectify` in `this`, including the passed in `assertNode`.
+4. Check to see if the asserted condition is already met.
+If it *cannot be met* for whatever reason, throw a `ScriptError` on the `assertNode`.
+If the condition has already been met, return `true`.
+5. Return `false` if the assertion condition can be met but has not been yet.

+The method `rectify()` is called to modify the host state:

+1. Make it so the condition that `assert` checks for will succeed next time.
+2. Throw a `ScriptError` on `this.assertNode` if the condition cannot be satisfied.
+3. Make use of any values cached in `this` from the `assert` method.

-Finally, the `result()` method will always be called to output the result of the asserter.
-This method should contain an object that helps the user understand what the assert checked or modified.
+Finally, the `result()` method will *always* be called to output the result of the asserter, with a `rectified` flag:

+1. Return an object with information that helps the user understand what the assert checked or modified.
+2. Do not `throw` from this method